dsatlse/dsatlse.github.io/content/resources/careers.md

 +++
-title = "Careers in Data Science and Technology for LSE Students" date = 2020-06-01 draft = true
+title = "Careers"
+date = 2020-09-19
+description = "Resources for LSE students interested in careers in data science and technology" [taxonomies] tags = ["course choices", "internships", 'masters']
 +++

 The following section is a collection of resources about applying to, or **careers in Data Science** and more broadly, **careers in technology**.